Wildebeest's Guide To Bringing A New Beest Home

 Gather Your Supplies

 Don’t bring your pup home empty handed!
 Get as many supplies as you can in advance to keep them entertained and safe from the moment they come home.
 A food bowl and a bed are essentials for the home, as well as toys and treats to keep them busy.
-A collar, leash, and poop bags will keep them secure on the go and let you start house training right away.
+A collar, leash, and poop bags are the very basics for keeping them secure on the go and let you start house training right away.
 Purchase these items separately or as part of a dog starter kit so you can be sure you have everything you need!

 Start With Small Spaces